One killed after a gas explosion in Durham, North Carolina

 "Paramedics pulled writhing people on the street to safety," he said, adding that he saw bystanders using their own shirts to treat injuries.

 The Durham School of the Arts is nearby and reported no injuries but said it was sending students home early.
-Any student without transportation will be taken to the Brogden Middle School auditorium to wait for their parents, the school said.
+Students without transportation will be taken to the Brogden Middle School auditorium to wait for their parents, the school said.

 The building where the blast occurred is a former Studebaker dealership that now appears to host other businesses, including a coffee shop and a mental health clinic.
 Aerial video showed the two-story building missing its roof and back wall, the inside filled with charred debris.